 Specifically designed to help certain homebuyers and homeowners access mortgage financing.
 Must meet requirements for income and property location.

 Mutual Self Help Housing

 Arkansas’s Northwest Regional Housing Authority operates this USDA Rural Development Program in 12 Northwest Arkansas counties: Benton, Baxter, Boone, Carroll, Fulton, Izard, Madison, Marion, Newton, Searcy, Stone, and Washington.
-Learn more on the NWRHA’s website.
+Prospective home buyers in Arkansas can read more on the NWRHA’s website.